MounirAia/Canadian-Tech-Salary-Prediction-App/README.md

 This is a brief description of the few noticeable problems that I had to solve to build the dataset used for this application.
 I refer to "user" as the person who had answered the Stack Overflow Survey.

+A visual representation of the data used can be found at: https://www.canada-tech-salary.tech/data

 ### Data Collection